 League of Rebels curates the finest textiles for our bespoke and made to measure garments.
 Not sure if Merino wool is the right fibre for your next garment?
 Here are a few answers below to commonly asked questions for first time clients.

-+ How many types of sheep’s wool fibers are used in garment making?
+How many types of sheep’s wool fibers are used in garment making?

-- There are numerous types of sheep’s wool used for garment fibres including Merino, Melton, Shetland, Loden, and Lambswool.
+There are numerous types of sheep’s wool used for garment fibres including Merino, Melton, Shetland, Loden, and Lambswool.

-- Merino is the softest type of wool; with the finest natural fibers compared to other types of Wool, it’s a lightweight option for garments that can be worn across multiple seasons.
-Merino fibres are also less prone to static buildup.
+Merino is the softest type of wool; with the finest natural fibers compared to other types of Wool, it’s a lightweight option for garments that can be worn across multiple seasons.
+Merino fibers are also less prone to static buildup.
 This unique protective layer also aids in the prevention of stains.

 You cart is currently empty